IndrajeetPatil/ggstatsplot/README.md

   data = datasets::iris,
   x = Sepal.Length,
   title = "Distribution of Iris sepal length", type = "parametric",                           # one sample t-test test.value = 3,                                # default value is 0
-  centrality.para = "mean",          # which measure of central tendency is to be plotted centrality.color = "darkred",      # decides color of vertical line representing central tendency binwidth = 0.10,                   # binwidth value (needs to be toyed around with until you find the best one) messages = FALSE                   # turn off the messages )
+  centrality.para = "mean",                      # which measure of central tendency is to be plotted centrality.color = "darkred",                  # decides color of vertical line representing central tendency binwidth = 0.10,                               # binwidth value (experiment until you find the best one) messages = FALSE                               # turn off the messages )
 ```